Peer-Reviewed Articles

 [Preprint]

-• Artiles, Alexandra K., Martín Gandur, and Amanda Driscoll.
-2021.”Los Estados (des) Unidos: Federalismo y descentralización en los tiempos de pandemia.”
+• 2021.”Los Estados (des) Unidos: Federalismo y descentralización en los tiempos de pandemia.”
 In Covid-19 y Estados en acción, edited by Esteban Nader and Marie-Christine Fuchs.
 Bogotá: Tirant lo Blanch and Konrad-Adenauer-Stiftung, pp. 278–317.

 [Show abstract]